 Observers work within the production team behind the scenes, liaising closely with the casters and broadcast crew.

-Observers may be required to edit footage and be active on social media to stay updated with developments and in the know.
+Observers may be required to edit footage and be active on social media to stay up-to-date with developments and remain in the know.

-Caster and observer Tom “Tridd” Underwood tells the British Esports Association : “The job’s great because you can get opportunities to go to events and you sit in a quasi-role between talent and production, so depending on your employer you tend to get the best of both worlds.
+Former observer Tom ‘Tridd’ Underwood tells the British Esports Association : “The job’s great because you can get opportunities to go to events and you sit in a quasi-role between talent and production, so depending on your employer you tend to get the best of both worlds.

-“Challenges are that you need to stay engaged for a long time – for example the Summer 2016 ESL UK Premiership finals at MCM London had a broadcast time of 10 hours and 43 minutes.”
+“The challenges are that you need to stay engaged for a long time – for example past ESL Premiership finals have had a broadcast time of around 10 hours.”

 What skills are required?